Dynamical active particles in the overdamped limit: Introduction

 \subsection{Organisation}

 The paper is structured as follows.
-In Section \ref{sec:2} we will give a brief description of the mechanism that allows for Hamiltonian active particle (HAP) behaviour.
+In Section \ref{sec:2} we will give a brief description of the mechanism that allows for dynamical active particle (DAP) behaviour and discuss possible implementations.
 In section \ref{sec:3} we then present the overdamped equations and show numerical solutions for two conceptually different parameter regimes.
 From these numerical simulations we can infer appropriate approximation methods which we apply in \ref{sec:4}.
-There we apply the classical averaging theorem to the overdamped equations and a fixed point analysis.
-This leads to our first main result: the Hamiltonian active particle performs work as efficiently as in the underdamped case.
+There we apply the classical averaging theorem to the overdamped equations and perform a fixed point analysis.
+This leads to our main result: the dynamical active particle performs work as efficiently as in the underdamped case.
 In section \ref{sec:5} we add Brownian noise to the problem and obtain approximations to the resulting stochastic differential equation by using previous results.
 We give a simple expression for the mean square displacement which we compare to ensemble averages obtained by numerical realisations of the stochastic differential equation.
 We end with a brief conclusion in \ref{sec:6}.